mal-lang/enterpriseLang/README.md

-## enterpriselang
+## enterpriseLang

-enterpriselang is a domain-specific MAL language based on the MITRE ATT&CK® Matrix, which intends to assess the cyber security of enterprise systems from a holistic point of view.
+enterpriseLang is a domain-specific MAL language based on the MITRE ATT&CK® Matrix, which intends to assess the cyber security of enterprise systems from a holistic point of view.

+The detailed development process of enterpriseLang and how it would be practically usable is described in our journal paper: https://doi.org/10.1007/s10270-021-00898-7.
+The project can be cited as follows:
+Wenjun Xiong, Emeline Legrand, Oscar Åberg & Robert Lagerström.
+Cyber security threat modeling based on the MITRE Enterprise ATT&CK Matrix.
+Software and Systems Modeling (2021). https://doi.org/10.1007/s10270-021-00898-7

 * We keep updating the file `enterpriselang.mal` and the folder `securiCAD_models`.
 The files within the folder `single_attacks` are not up-to-date, please refer to the file `enterpriselang.mal`.
 The `pom.xml` shall be used to support advanced distributions.
 * The test cases can be found in `src/test/java/org/mal_lang/enterpriselang/test/`, while another `pom.xml` in the folder `src` shall be used for testing.